inuvative/ibmfullstackproject/README.md

 ## Build Angular Client

-Run `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Run project